Netflix To Take On Chinese Blockbuster ‘The Wandering Earth’

 The Wandering Earth is directed and written by Frant Gwo.
 The movie also features Qu Chuxiao, Li Guangjie, Ng Man-tat, and Zhao Jinmai with a special appearance by Wu Jing.

 While Netflix operates on a global scale, it does not have inclusion in China, according to Variety, because of local regulations.
-Previously, Netflix did have a deal for through iQIYI.
+Previously, Netflix did have a deal through iQIYI.
 However, this license has since expired.

 As yet, Netflix has not released details of the premiere date for The Wandering Earth.